unChaz/sci-fi-5e/srd/classes/bard.md

 #### Magical Secrets

-By 10th level, you have plundered magical knowledge from a wide spectrum of disciplines.
+By 10th level, you have plundered tek knowledge from a wide spectrum of disciplines.
 Choose two spells from any class, including this one.
 A spell you choose must be of a level you can cast, as shown on the Bard table, or a cantrip.

 The chosen spells count as bard spells for you and are included in the number in the Spells Known column of the Bard table.